Renault Formula One crash controversy: Libel case against Renault F1

 On 7 December 2010 it was announced that Piquet Jr. and his father had won a libel case against Renault F1 at the High Court based on the allegations described above.
 Renault F1 apologised to the Piquets and paid them substantial damages.
-Admitting they libelled the duo, a Renault F1 statement read: "The team accepts, as it did before the World Motor Sport Council, that the allegations made by Nelson Piquet Junior were not false.
+Admitting they libelled the duo, a Renault F1 statement read:

+The team accepts, as it did before the World Motor Sport Council, that the allegations made by Nelson Piquet Junior were not false.
+It also accepts that Mr Piquet Junior and his father did not invent these allegations to blackmail the team into allowing him to drive for them for the remainder of the 2009 season.
 As a result, these serious allegations contained in our press release were wholly untrue and unfounded, and we withdraw them unequivocally.
 We would like to apologise unreservedly to Mr Piquet Junior and his father for the distress and embarrassment caused as a result.
 As a mark of the sincerity of our apology and regret, we have agreed to pay them a substantial amount of damages for libel as well as their costs, and have undertaken not to repeat these allegations at any time in the future.
-It also accepts that Mr Piquet Junior and his father did not invent these allegations to blackmail the team into allowing him to drive for them for the remainder of the 2009 season."